aaziz993/run-env/README.md

    See [Dockerfile](Dockerfile).
 2. In Github Actions: Ubuntu Jammy.
 See [publish.yaml](.github/workflows/publish.yml).
 3. In Jetbrains Space Automation: Ubuntu Jammy.
 See [.space.kts](.space.kts).

-### Ubuntu latest LTS is not supported by terraform.

 ## What are installed?